gayverjr/opencap/docs/theory.rst

 .. centered:: :math:`H^{CAP}=H_0-i\eta W`

-where :math:`H_0` is an appropriate zeroth order Hamiltonian obtained from obtained from the electronic structure calculation, and :math:`W` is the CAP represented in the subspace.
+where :math:`H_0` is an appropriate zeroth order Hamiltonian obtained from the electronic structure calculation, and :math:`W` is the CAP represented in the subspace.
 Diagonalization of this CAP-augmented Hamiltonian yields :math:`\eta`-depdendent eigenvalues that are used to extract